4.2-kiloyear event: Italian Peninsula

+North Africa

+At the site of Sidi Ali in the Middle Atlas, δ18O values indicate not a dry spell but a centennial-scale period of cooler and more humid climate.
 In c.
 2150 BC, Egypt was hit by a series of exceptionally low Nile floods that may have influenced the collapse of the centralised government of the Old Kingdom after a famine.

-Arabian Peninsula

-In the Persian Gulf region, there was a sudden change in settlement pattern, style of pottery and tombs.
-The 22nd century BC drought marks the end of the Umm Al Nar culture and the change to the Wadi Suq culture.
+Middle East

+The south-central Levant experienced two phases of dry climate punctuated by a wet interval in between and thus the 4.2 ka event in the region has been termed a W-shaped event.